 Services, Sites Help Veterans Navigate Benefits Maze

 Veterans returning to the U.S. from their tours of duty face a fresh challenge at home: making the switch from soldier to civilian.
-To make veterans' transitions easier, the federal and state governments offer a long list of benefits that address health, career, financial and other needs.

 The military also offers debriefings before servicemembers are discharged to inform them of the benefits available and how to apply for them.
 Despite these efforts, many veterans are missing out on their fair share of entitlements.